visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 When developers are faced with many development tasks, its easy to think of customer response work as an *interruption* to those tasks.
-However, customer response *is* indeed a critical aspect to programmatic work.
+However, customer response *is* indeed a critical aspect of programmatic work.
 It is part of what is involved in keeping VisIt_ a working and useful tool in our customer's workflows not only here at LLNL, though that is VisIt_'s biggest customer, but wherever in DOE/DOD and elsewhere in the world VisIt_ is used.
 Often the issues